ISAs – Individual Savings Accounts

 - Always check out what fees will need to be paid if you want to switch providers, or if in a fixed term investment what the penalty will be for early withdrawal.

-Stocks and Shares ISAs
+Stocks & Shares ISAs

 Dividends paid by investments within an ISA wrapper will be paid with dividend tax paid.
 This tax cannot be reclaimed.
 However, all capital gains on investments within an ISA wrapper accrue free of any capital gains tax liability.

-Choosing a Stocks and Shares ISA
+Choosing A Stocks & Shares ISA

-- A Stocks and Shares ISA is not a risk free investment.
+- A Stocks and Shares ISA is not a risk-free investment.
 For the potential higher gains, you must accept a level of risk.
 You should understand what your attitude to risk is and how this affects your investment options before proceeding and selecting your investment.

 - Different providers may levy different charges, including investment management charges.
 Ensure you understand the impact of these charges on your investment before committing to it.

 Lifetime ISAs were introduced to replace the old Help to Buy ISA accounts, which were designed to assist in first-time property purchases.
 The main difference between a lifetime ISA is that they can also be held until the investor turns 60 and used in a similar way to a pension.